Habitat for Humanity Fiji

 Fiji News and Stories

 Habitat for Humanity started working in Fiji in 1991.
-Since then, Habitat has helped over 4,900 families to build homes and hope through partnerships with governments, bilateral and non-profit organizations and international volunteers.
+Since then, Habitat has helped over 28,600 people to build homes and hope through partnerships with governments, bilateral and non-profit organizations and international volunteers.
 Habitat’s work goes beyond the construction of homes.
-HFH Fiji works on a range of projects throughout the country including disaster prevention and recovery, water and sanitation, and disabled access housing projects.
+HFH Fiji works on a range of projects throughout the country including disaster response and recovery through repairs and temporary housing when needed, construction or improvement of water and sanitation systems in rural and remote areas, and disabled access housing projects.
+In the financial year ended June 30, 2015, HFH Fiji has helped more than 3,140 families through disaster response, over 1,300 families in more than 45 communities through water and sanitation improvements and built over 900 new houses.

-An estimated 140,000 people currently live in substandard housing conditions, and the number is on the rise.
-Fiji is expected to need a total of more than 30,000 houses over the next 15 years.
+An estimated 140,000 people currently live in substandard housing conditions in informal settlements, and the number has increased by 5 percent from 2007 to 2012.
 Poverty and inequality continue to be a challenge.
-According to official statistics, 31 percent of the population lives in poverty though the local social services council has put the figure at 60 percent or half a million people.
-The rising cost of living and the advent of category four Cyclone Tomas in March 2010 increased the poor’s vulnerability, said Fiji’s Council of Social Services.
+According to official statistics, 31 percent of the population lives in poverty.
+The rising cost of living and disasters such as 2016’s Cyclone Winston increased the poor’s vulnerability.
 The poorest households also lack piped water, adequate sanitation, electricity or rubbish disposal.

 Habitat for Humanity’s activities in Fiji range from new house construction to helping families rebuild after cyclones and other disasters to improving water and sanitation access in various communities.
 Habitat homes are typically built with a combination of locally supplied timber, concrete, and metal roofing.
-Low-income families contribute their own labor to build their new homes and make monthly repayments for the cost of their houses.
+Low-income families contribute their own labor to build their new homes.

 Community water projects

-Habitat for Humanity Fiji helps remote communities to gain access to clean water supply with funding support from various bilateral donors such as the Japanese Embassy and Australia’s Department of Foreign Affairs (DFAT).
+Habitat for Humanity Fiji helps remote communities to gain access to reliable water supply with funding support from various bilateral donors such as the European Union, Japanese Embassy and Australia’s Department of Foreign Affairs and Trade (DFAT) and New Zealand Aid through the Ministry of Foreign Affairs and Trade.
 Since 2011, the Japanese government has donated more than 500,000 Fijian dollars (about US$242,000) to HFH Fiji for water, sanitation and hygiene projects.
-The European Union has also donated more than 1 million Fijian dollars toward Habitat’s water projects.
+The European Union has donated more than 1 million Fijian dollars toward Habitat’s water projects which have helped more than 675 families in 27 rural communities.
+DFAT’s funding of over 450,000 Fijian dollars enabled more than 375 families to have reliable access to water.
+Through its Community Water Program, HFH Fiji trains communities to manage and conserve water resources as well as to maintain water systems that have been installed.

 Decent homes for vulnerable groups

-Funding support from the European Union enabled HFH Fiji to help a total of 157 families build or repair or improve their houses, with 27 water systems delivered to the local communities.
-Sugar Build, a special event organized from 4-6 August 2014, launched the final year of this three-year project in Bulileka, Labasa on Vanua Levu island.
+Funding support from the European Union enabled HFH Fiji to help a total of 470 families build or repair or improve their houses.
+In August 2014, the three-day Sugar Build launched the final year of a three-year project in Bulileka, Labasa, on Vanua Levu island.
+In 2015, HFH Fiji had completed a total of 85 shelter projects in 2015 impacting the lives of hundreds.

 Engaging with volunteers